dodoslavn/domain_blacklist/README.md

 # Blacklist of domains marked for scam/spam activities
-Script which downloads list of domains which are marked for bad activities, and set them to not translate in your DNS.
+Script which downloads list of domains which are marked for bad activities, and prevents them from resolving in your DNS.
 SystemD service to run this script periodically for domain list refresh included.
 ## Preparations/requirements
 You will need Unbound DNS server, SystemD and admin access (tested on Debian ~~12~~ 13)
 ~~and you will need to add to the Unbound config /etc/unbound/unbound.conf , in the "server:" part, this line:~~